Here’s our epic guide for the best things to do in Krabi Thailand – Don’t do the same things everyone else does!

 One of the most epic things about Krabi is that many of its isolated beaches are accessible only by boat!

-You can book the tour through many agencies, and they usually include pick up from your accommodation in Ao Nang or Krabi town.
+You can book the island tour through many agencies, and they usually include pick up from your accommodation in Ao Nang or Krabi town.

-The tour is a full-day adventure, usually running from about 8am to 4pm.
+The island tour is a full-day adventure, usually running from about 8am to 4pm.
 Tours range in price from 600-800 baht, depending on the quality of the vessel and buffet and the National Park fee usually isn’t included (400/200 baht per adult/child).

 You never know the quality you’re going to get from these agencies though.
 If you want a guaranteed good experience, book online through the Klook website.